zama-ai/concrete/docs/tutorial/bitwise.md

 ### 2. fhe.BitwiseStrategy.THREE_TLU_CASTED

-This strategy will not put any constraint in bit-widths during bit-width assignment, instead operands are cast to a bit-width that can store `pack(x, y)` during runtime using table lookups.
+This strategy will not put any constraint on bit-widths during bit-width assignment, instead operands are cast to a bit-width that can store `pack(x, y)` during runtime using table lookups.
 The idea is:

 ```python
 uint3_to_uint9_lut = fhe.LookupTable([...])